-The first step to change your management company is to read your current property management contract; you can always email your contract to Sunset Property Mgmt. & Realty for us to review with you.
+The first step to change your management company is to read your current Property Management Contract; you can always email your contract to Sunset Property Mgmt. & Realty for us to review with you.
 Sunset has a pre- written letter that can be edited and delivered to your existing Property Manager spelling out an easy to follow procedure for transferring the property to a new manager, your expectations of them as a Landlord and a formal timeline in which the stages of the transfer should be undertaken.
-Most property management companies do ask for a courtesy 30-day notice of cancellation and other contracts strictly require the same notice.
-Once your end date with the current PM is determined and a new management agreement is signed with Sunset Property Mgmt. & Realty, we will take over by reaching out to the current Property Manager to obtain property files, lease agreements, move-in/move out (MIMO) condition list, photographs, tenant rent roll(s), tenant contact information, property financial documents, property keys, accounts payable/vendor lists, recent maintenance work orders and transfer utilities.
+Most Property Management companies do ask for a courtesy 30-day notice of cancellation and other contracts strictly require the same notice.
+Once your end date with the current PM is determined and a new management agreement is signed with Sunset Property Management & Realty, we will take over by reaching out to the current Property Manager to obtain property files, lease agreements, move-in/move out (MIMO) condition list, photographs, Tenant rent roll(s), Tenant contact information, property financial documents, property keys, accounts payable/vendor lists, recent maintenance work orders and transfer utilities.
 Tenant Security deposit liabilities, if held by the current Property Manager may be transferred directly to our trust account.
-Below are the steps/items that will need to be coordinated with the old property management company and be passed on to Sunset Property Mgmt. & Realty for a smooth transition.
+Below are the steps/items that will need to be coordinated with the old Property Management company and be passed on to Sunset Property Management & Realty for a smooth transition.

-- Provide the owner with the necessary records and documents.
-This includes a list of tenant security deposit obligations, copies of leases, applications, credit reports, income verification and other instruments entered into on behalf of the owner.
+- ❖ Provide Owner with the necessary records and documents.
+This includes a list of Tenant security deposit obligations, copies of leases, applications, credit reports, income verification and other instruments entered into on behalf of the Owner.

 - ❖ Transfer security deposits either to the Owner, or the new agent minus the relevant deductions as dictated by the contract.